 Please note that you can only accept changes if you have the role "Approver"!

-An open change is displayed either as green (something has been added) or as red strikethrough text (something has been deleted) in the document.
-If you accept an added text, the section is updated and the text turns black again.
-If you accept the deletion of a text or individual words, they disappear from the section.
+An open change is displayed either as green (something has been added) or as red strike through text (something has been deleted) in the document.
+If you accept an added text, the component is updated and the text turns black again.
+If you accept the deletion of a text or individual words, they disappear from the component.

 Please note that you can only reject changes if you have the role of "Approver"!

-An open change is displayed either as green (something has been added) or as red strikethrough text (something has been deleted) in the document.
-If you reject added sections or words, they disappear.
-If you reject the deletion of a section or words, they remain in the document and the text turns black again.
+An open change is displayed either as green (something has been added) or as red strike through text (something has been deleted) in the document.
+If you reject added components or words, they disappear.
+If you reject the deletion of a component or words, they remain in the document and the text turns black again.